 How to Make Air Fryer Zucchini Fries

-- After you cleaned your zucchini, slice them into 1/2-inch sticks.
+- After you have cleaned your zucchini, slice them into ½-inch sticks.
 Chop off the ends, but no need to peel!

 - Time to prep for the breading!
-You'll need three bowls here: one for the whisked eggs, one for the flour, and one for the seasoned bread crumbs.
+You'll need three bowls here: one for the whisked eggs, one for the flour, and one for the seasoned bread crumbs (just mix the breadcrumbs with the seasonings!).
 To coat the zucchini sticks, first dredge them in flour, then egg, then seasoned bread crumbs.
 Be gentle!

 - Carefully place the coated zucchini sticks in the air fryer basket and spray the basket and sticks generously with oil.
-Cook these for about 10 minutes at 400 degrees F (or 204 degrees C!), flipping and re-spraying halfway through.
+Cook these for about 10 minutes at 400 degrees F (or 200 degrees C), flipping and re-spraying halfway through.
 Be sure to keep an eye on your fries!
 The times may vary.

 - Once cooked, serve with marinara dipping sauce and enjoy!

 These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions for making air fryer zucchini fries, please see the recipe below.

 CRISPY ZUCCHINI FRIES TIPS AND TRICKS